Personal Finance

 Leaving corporate:

 In the middle of all of this, Jeffrey gets laid off from the startup company he was working for..
 Then 2 weeks later my grandma passed.
 It was just pure chaos all around.
 The week of her funeral, I put in my 2 weeks notice.
 We had already been discussing what I would do if I couldn’t find something else, and we knew that we were in a financial situation where we no longer needed W2 income, so that’s what I did!
-It was the best and worst feeling ever.. to be in the situation to not “need” a job, but to give up one that you have loved for so long and would have continued to do if you were being treated right.
+It was the best and worst feeling ever.. to be in the situation to not “need” a job, but to give up one that you have loved for so long and would have continued to do if you were being treated differently.
 It still feels like an unfinished chapter for me but it was the right decision for myself and my family at that time.

 Retirement: